abousse/abousse.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a full researcher at the French National Institute of Health and Medical Research (Inserm) and part of the LaTIM, UMR 1101.
+I am a researcher at the French National Institute of Health and Medical Research (Inserm) and part of the LaTIM, UMR 1101.
 My research is focused on medical image reconstruction.
 I am mostly interested in model-based iterative reconstruction and machine-learning techniques, and their implementation for the clinic.
 In this regard, I am at the interface between theoretical and translational research.

 I obtained my PhD with LTSI, UMR 1099, University of Rennes 1 and Nanjing Southeast University.
 Following that, I did a postdoc at University College London, within the Institute of Nuclear Medicine.